- Sample Itinerary

 For centuries, the Green River has meandered through Desolation and Gray Canyons.
-The history of Desolation Canyon includes inhabitants such as the Fremont and Ute Indians.
+The history of Desolation Canyon includes inhabitants such as the Fremont Indians and early settlers.
 Each tribe and resident has left its mark on this region, leaving behind abandoned homesteads and unique petroglyphs for archaeologists to study.

 In 1968, Desolation Canyon was declared a National Historic Landmark.
 This area holds great interests for archeologists and modern-day explorers because of its long and notable history.
 Desolation Canyon is home to a wide range of extraordinary birds and wildlife.
 Archaeologists have studied the region for many years, uncovering rock art and petroglyphs left by the nomadic tribes who have called this area home over the centuries.
 Much of the rock art left by these tribes can still be viewed today.

 One of the advantages of a river rafting vacation is the flexibility of the daily itinerary.
 It can vary widely from one white water trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
 The itinerary below outlines a four-day trip through Desolation and Gray canyons.
 Our four-day white water rafting trip will follow this general itinerary.

 Day 1: Meet group at Sand Wash, where we will begin our Green River rafting journey.
 A historical marker is located at the head of Desolation Canyon.
 We camp this evening near Gold Hole.

 Day 2: We hike to Fremont Indian ruins to view ancient petroglyphs.
 Among the exciting whitewater rapids we navigate today is Steer Ridge Rapid.
 Tonight we camp on a mile-long sandbar or on one of the white sand beaches.